bartgips/SpamFilter/README.md

 train.py: to train a random forest using the preprocessed training data from preproc.py

-classify.py [path]: call this script to classify a new e-mail (all email files in 'path') with trained model fro train.py (path to file can be used as argument to classify.py or be input to the consol when run without arguments)
+classify.py [path]: call this script to classify a new e-mail ('path') with trained model from train.py (path to file can be used as argument to classify.py or be input to the consol when run without arguments)

+classify_multiple.py [path]: same as classify.py, but will work on a directory and will return the class labels for all e-mails in there.

 Other files are scripts for debugging and generation of supporting figures